-

 A team game for the future of tourism

-The “Charter of Amalfi” represents an important step towards a more sustainable and responsible tourism, which takes into account the needs of local communities and preserves the authenticity of the territories.
-The mayors underlined the importance of teamwork to face the challenges of the sector and ensure a prosperous future for Italian tourism.
+The "Amalfi Charter" represents an important step toward more sustainable and responsible tourism, one that takes into account the needs of local communities and preserves the authenticity of the territories.
+The mayors emphasized the importance of teamwork to address the sector's challenges and ensure a prosperous future for Italian tourism.

 The Amalfi Charter initiative seems interesting but I am not sure if the proposals are sufficient.
 Mayors should do more for residents and not only think about tourists.
 Managing flows is complicated.